This primer from Worth Data® is to help you understand bar codes so that you can

 go up to 64 terminals operating at the same time.
 The 7000 Series Models are currently available for the US & Canada (911MHz), plus models for Europe (868Mhz).

-bar code readers are fast "can't miss" scanners where all you have to do is aim at the barcode and pull the trigger to read.
-Many older CCD's had to actually be placed on the code for reading but most current model offer "laser-like" distance reading of several inches.
+bar code readers are gun style bar code scanners where all you have to do is aim at the barcode and pull the trigger to read.
+Many older CCD's had to actually be placed on the code for reading but later models offer "laser-like" distance reading of a few inches.
 Some

 are trigger-less and some require the trigger